62°

 Randall Kelley had been placed on administrative leave, but following an investigation Sheriff Gerald Sticker fired him.
 Criminal charges could be filed against the former officer later.

-Video from a home on Monday shows Kelley entering a house and later pushing a young man onto the ground.
+Video recorded from a home on Monday — and broadcast first by WBRZ — shows Kelley walking inside the house and then later pushing 18-year-old Jacob Pea to the ground in the front yard.
 Sticker said Kelley's actions were not justified, given the lack of a search warrant, and the former deputy's behavior was not aligned with department standards.

 "As soon as we were made aware of this situation...Sheriff Sticker removed this deputy from the field, including taking his commission, gear, and unit," Sticker's office said previously while placing the deputy on administrative leave.